mpobortsev/Analysis-of-the-NETFLIX-dataset/README.md

 # Netflix Dataset Analysis and Visualization

 This project explores a dataset from Netflix to provide insights into various aspects of its content library.
-Using Python and data visualization tools, I found key infornation and presented findings through interactive charts and graphs.
+Using Python and data visualization tools, I found key information and presented findings through interactive charts and graphs.

 ## Key research points